Widoco

 Docker execution

-First build the image using the Dockerfile in project folder:
+Build the image using the Dockerfile in project folder:

 docker build -t dgarijo/widoco .